phasegenomics/phasegenomics.github.io/_posts/2019-09-19-hic-alignment-and-qc.md

 3   Optional: Filtering Alignments
 ---------------------
 ### Short Answer
-1. If you want to filter your Hi-C data (usually not necessary), use our tool [Matlock](https://github.com/phasegenomics/matlock) with `matlock bamfilt -i [aligned.bam] -o [aligned_filtered.bam`.
+If you want to filter your Hi-C data (usually not necessary), use our tool [Matlock](https://github.com/phasegenomics/matlock) with:
+>`matlock bamfilt -i [aligned.bam] -o [aligned_filtered.bam`
 Feel free to experiment with filtering options, but we recommend starting with the defaults.

 ### More Details
 If your QC wasn't great, you've tried analyzing your data and are being hindered by repeats, or you just feel like there's too much noise in the data, filtering the alignments with Matlock can help.
 Matlock offers a set of several different kids of filters used for different kinds of situations.
 Getting familiar with when to use which filter is in part learning how to work effectively with Hi-C data, but the filters are fairly straightforward.